 The evolution of a healthy blonde

-Master Colorist Charlie Murphy takes her client from deep cocoa to dynamite blonde in multiple sessions, focusing on repair, and getting gorgeous depth of color at every turn.
+Scroll through the images below to see how Master Colorist Charlie Murphy took her client from deep cocoa to dynamite blonde in multiple sessions, focusing on repair and getting gorgeous depth of color at every turn.

 If it is blonde or bust, we support your babylight and balayage dreams!
 Even more, we got our favorite colorists to make us a must-do checklist for living happily ever blonder.

 1. Have a healthy blonde game plan.

 Find a great colorist and ask them to help you set expectations.
 How blonde you go and how many steps it takes you to get there will really vary based on your current color and hair characteristics.